svgeesus/EuroMPE/Duophonic/MPU-display.md

 ## Board

-Connections to the MPU board, optocoupler, are on the front.
+Connections to the MPU board, optocoupler, and buffers for the potentiometers are on the front.

 ![front](./img/MPU-Display-front.png)